niklas-speckle/niklas-speckle/README.md

 # :information_desk_person: About Me

-Throughout my academic and professional journey, I have followed a path that combines statistical analysis, programming, and healthcare.
+Throughout my academic and professional career, I have followed a path that combines statistical analysis, software development, and healthcare.
 My interest in programming and statistics was first sparked during my time as a student assistant at the Department of Statistics.
-This experience led me to specialize in statistics whenever possible by selecting relevan electives throughout my studies.
-Fascinated by the power of data to uncover insights, I initially pursued a Master’s degree in Data Science.
+This experience led me to specialize in programming and statistics whenever possible by choosing relevant electives throughout my studies.
+Fascinated by the power of data to uncover insights, I initially pursued a Master's degree in Data Science.
 However, I soon realized that I was missing the human and health-related aspects that had always been central to my interests.
-Consequently, I decided to combine psychology and computer science, allowing me to merge my passion for healthcare with my enthusiasm for data analysis.
+As a result, I decided to combine psychology and computer science, which allowed me to combine my passion for healthcare with my enthusiasm for software development and data analysis.

 # :books: Educational Background

 - :computer: **Extension Program in Computer Science**
+  - Two-year, application-oriented computer science program at Bachelor level.
+  - Focus on software Development and data engineering.
+  - See [binrayibk](https://binaryibk.at/studium/ews-informatik/) for more information.
 - :busts_in_silhouette: **Bachelor and Master in Psychology**
+  - Focus on clinical research.
 - :chart_with_upwards_trend: **Bachelor in Management and Economics**
+  - Focus on Economics and Statistics.

 📕 **Master Thesis:**   *Maternal sleep duration and quality during pregnancy and newborn telomere length: A prospective study with objective and subjective sleep measures.*

-- For my master's thesis, I worked with actigraphy data to measure sleep duration.
-This confirmed my interest in working with complex clinical datasets.
+- See [Master Thesis](master-thesis-demo) for more information.

 # :hammer: Professional Background